ToastHawaii/osm-apps-catalog/docs/README.md

 ## 💪 Is there anything else to do?

 Sure, helping hands are always welcome and there is something for everyone to do.
+See also [OSM Apps Catalog page in the wiki](https://wiki.openstreetmap.org/wiki/OSM_Apps_Catalog)

 ### 🧹 Do you like to check and clean up?